-Camp is a great place to build your resume with leadership opportunities, team work, and problem solving skills.
+Camp is a great place to build your résumé with leadership opportunities, team work, and problem solving skills.
 Simultaneously, you will be able to spend lots of time outdoors, build lasting relationships, sing songs, lead games, share meals, and work hard!
 No two days are alike!

 Camp Lutherwood Oregon strives to be a place that is welcoming and supportive of all people regardless of age, race, religion, gender expression, or sexuality and expect all potential employees to both enjoy and contribute to that environment.

-Email a current resume and cover letter to firstname.lastname@example.org, or mail them to Camp Lutherwood Oregon | PO Box 314 | Cheshire, OR 97419
+Click the button below to apply.
+Otherwise, email a current resume and cover letter to firstname.lastname@example.org, or mail them to Camp Lutherwood Oregon | PO Box 314 | Cheshire, OR 97419

-No phone calls please.
+No phone calls, please.